 The Company has a 401(k) plan available for participating employees who meet certain eligibility requirements.
 Eligible employees may defer a portion of their salary as defined by the plan.
-Company contributions to the plan may be made at the discretion of the Company's board of directors.
-The Company has not elected to make any employer contributions for the years ended December 31, 2020 or 2019.
+The Company provides a safe harbor match with a maximum amount of 4.0% of the participant's compensation, and vests 100% at time of match.
+The Company accrued approximately \$94.3 for the estimated safe harbor matching contribution for the year ended December 31, 2021.